 Yard and land to the rear of the Grade II listed No. 24 Kirkgate (derelict since at least 1994).
-There is an opportunity here to restore No. 24 Kirkgate and possibly some backland development including formal parking provision for residents.
-Future proposals will need to respect the existing public right of way through the site, the existing mature tree and the setting of the Riverside South West open space, as well as views from the bridge, the east bank of the River Wharfe and glimpsed views from Kirkgate.
+There is an opportunity here to restore No. 24 Kirkgate and possibly some backland development.
+Future proposals will need to respect the existing public right of way through the site, the existing mature trees and the setting of the Riverside South West open space, as well as views from the bridge, the east bank of the River Wharfe and glimpsed views from Kirkgate.
 The key site characteristics are: